sujnanpatil/Dynamic-Copilot/Labs/Pre-configurations.md

 ## Create an environment in Power Apps

+### Overview

+This task will guide you through setting up an environment in Microsoft Power Apps, which provides storage for apps, flows, data, and other resources.
+You will learn how to create a database to use Dataverse as a data store.
+Dataverse is a cloud-scale database used to securely store data for business applications.
+It not only offers data storage but also allows you to implement business logic, enforce business rules, and automate processes against the data.

 1. Navigate to [Power Platform admin center](https://admin.powerplatform.microsoft.com/) and click on **Sign In** and sign in with the credentials provided under **Environment Details** Tab.

 1. Click on **Environments** from the left pane and click on **New**.